pusher/pusher-http-dotnet/README.md

 ### WebHooks

-Pusher will trigger WebHooks based on the settings you have for your application.
+Channels will trigger WebHooks based on the settings you have for your application.
 You can consume these and use them within your application as follows.

-For more information see <https://pusher.com/docs/webhooks>.
+For more information see <https://pusher.com/docs/channels/server_api/webhooks>.

 ```cs
 // How you get these depends on the framework you're using